Consensys/goff/README.md

 ## Warning
 **`goff` has not been audited and is provided as-is, use at your own risk.
 In particular, `goff` makes no security guarantees such as constant time implementation or side-channel attack resistance.**

-`goff` generates code optimized for 64bits architectures
+`goff` generates code optimized for 64bits architectures.
+It generates optimized assembly for moduli matching the `NoCarry` condition on `amd64` which support `ADX/MULX` instructions.
+Other targets have a fallback generic Go code.

 <img style="display: block;margin: auto;" width="80%"
 src="banner_goff.png">